HumanOsv/NICSall/README.md

 **2)	Running NICSall**

 The program does not have a graphical user interface, it has a command line interface that is very simple to use with some instruction.
-AUTOMATON program interfaces with a computational program in the background, thus the program to be used has to be available.
-The program allows energy calculations to be performed using a wide variety of external quantum chemistry programs including Gaussian, Mopac and Lammps (ReaxFF).
+NICSall program interfaces with a computational program in the background, thus the program to be used has to be available.
+The program allows NMR calculations to be performed using a wide variety of external quantum chemistry programs including Gaussian, ADF and Orca.

-To download the AUTOMATON you need Git installed on your computer.
-If Git is installed use the following command to download the AUTOMATON:
+To download the NICSall you need Git installed on your computer.
+If Git is installed use the following command to download the NICSall:

     user$ git clone https://github.com/HumanOsv/Automaton.git